 The second step is folding a filter.
 Filters keep the cannabis out of your mouth and in the joint, protect your lips from charring, and keep the joint from overheating and overburning.
 Carefully fold the filter paper in a zigzag formation, and when you reach the halfway point and the filter looks like an accordion, roll the remaining straightened filter around the zigzag accordion half to secure everything in place.
 Be sure not to fold or roll the filter too tightly, otherwise nothing will make its way through.
 You can also use other types of filters, such as glass tips.

 Once the cannabis is ground and the filter is ready, the third step is shaping the joint.
 Grab a pen or pencil and gently wrap the rolling paper around its midsection and seal it, like a letter, with saliva.
-If you choose to use a chopstick to roll the paper, your joint will appear more cone-like.
-Once the paper has been rolled into a cylinder or cone, slide the folded filter through one open end until it’s flush with the other.
+If you choose to use a chopstick to roll the paper, your joint will appear more tapered and cone-like.
+Once the paper has been rolled into a cylinder or cone, slide the folded filter through one open end until it's flush with the other.
 The filter should expand within the rolled paper to create a tight seal.